openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    indexing expression
    record component access

-A compile-time error occurs if *expression1* contains the optional chaining operator '``?.``' (see :ref:`Chaining Operator`).
+A compile-time error occurs if *expression1* contains the chaining operator '``?.``' (see :ref:`Chaining Operator`).

 A compile-time error occurs if the result of *expression1* is not a variable.